 It may come as a surprise to you – and to many vets – that vaccination and immunization are not the same thing.
-Your dog or puppy is perfectly capable of creating immunity all by himself.
-And once he does, the immunity likely lasts for lifetime.
+Your dog or puppy is perfectly capable of creating immunity all by himself – and once he does, the immunity likely lasts for a lifetime.

 Naturally acquired immunity is why, not that long ago, parents used to have ‘chicken pox parties’ for their children; and also why, once children got chicken pox, they never got it again.